Battle of Old Baldy: Aftermath

 The battle for the 1952 Battle of Old Baldy was costly to both sides.
 U.S. forces suffered 307 killed.
 Chinese forces suffered 1,100 dead.
 Like for most of the 1951-53 battles in the Korean War there is not much detail about the aftermath of the publicized battles.
-The communist forces took back Old Baldy by March 1953 but there is not much information in terms of casualties for both sides as well as detailed accounts of the 1953 battle, in stark contrast to the well-publicized and over-sensationalized 1952 battle.
+The communist forces took back Old Baldy by March 1953.
 In the end both sides lost many men with the battle lines ending up the exact same as in May 1952 before the first battle, emblematic of the whole Korean War.